 Given their quiet nature, these kitties are excellent apartment dwellers.
 So, if you are worried that the neighbors will be disturbed by your cat, this breed should put your mind at ease.
 These cats typically do not meow too often.
 Of course, neighbors who are disturbed by a cat should be traded in for better neighbors.

-Other than tailed and tailless, this cat breed comes in two other flavors, both longhair and shorthair.
+Other than tailed and tailless, this breed comes in two other flavors, longhair and shorthair.
 The shorthair has a rather thick coat, and the longhair has a silky quality.
-Minimal grooming is required to keep either variety in top shape.
+Fairly minimal grooming is required to keep either variety in top shape, but longhairs are almost always more work.

 A good brushing of your cat's coat about once a week should be enough to keep her hair in good condition.
 I would recommend more, of course, if you and your cat can take it.
 The extra attention and the hairball prevention are both good for your cat, and you.

-The Manx cat breed is a quiet, playful cat with a bit of an unusual appearance.
-Whether they be show quality tailless or pet quality tailies (with tail), this is one fine pet.
+Whether they be show quality tailless or pet quality tailies (with tail), long or short hair, this is one fine pet.
 Maybe there's one out there just for you.